 We begin by focusing on management turnovers that are plausibly unrelated to hospital performance.
 Specifically, we examine management departures resulting from deaths, terminal health issues, and agerelated retirements.
 To identify the first two categories, we utilize administrative data from the Social Security Administration (SSA).
 Individual records in Lexis Nexis Public Records (LNPR) are linked via social security numbers to the SSA's administrative Death Master File, a central repository that aggregates death records from U.S. states and is updated weekly in LNPR.
 For individuals who have experienced a death event, LNPR includes a deceased indicator along with the date of death, as recorded by the SSA.
 We classify a departure as related to death or terminal health issues if a manager's death event occurs within the same year as their separation from the hospital.
 To identify age-based retirements, we analyze hospital press releases that announce management changes.
 A departure is classified as an age-based retirement if the outgoing manager is over 62 years old (the minimum threshold for social security) and the press release explicitly cites retirement as the reason for the departure.
-Following this algorithm, we identify 130 management turnover events from natural causes across both the hospital facility and system levels.
-Table OA3.14 in the Online Appendix provides more summary statistics for these turnovers.
-At the system level, approximately half of all manager turnovers are attributed to natural causes.
-While the proportion is lower at the facility level, more than a quarter of turnovers still fall into this category.
-Reassuringly, the differences in negotiation skill between incoming and departing managers appear to be fairly random, with changes occurring in both directions.
-In fact, among exogenous turnovers, the distribution of increases and decreases in NS is roughly even at both levels.
+Following this algorithm, we identify 134 management turnover events from natural causes.

 Table 6 investigates the association between the natural turnover of hospital managers and their hospital's negotiated prices.
 The dependent variable is a hospital's service price index, defined as before.
 The main independent variable of interest is the change in the hospital manager's negotiation skill resulting from management replacement for natural causes (deaths, illness, or age-based retirement).
-The sample includes hospitals with management turnovers due to the exogenous natural causes.
-All regressions include hospital facility or hospital system fixed effects so we estimate within-hospital variation in the negotiated price index after a shock to their manager's negotiation skill due to natural turnover.
-13
+The control group includes hospitals that do not experience a change in management.
+All regressions include hospital facility or hospital system fixed effects so we estimate within-hospital variation in the negotiated price index after a shock to their manager's negotiation skill due to natural turnover.14

 The results in Table 6 show that a change in management bargaining skill as a result of natural turnover affects negotiated prices.
-This conclusion is statistically significant at 1% across all specifications, with t-statistics between 2.46 and 3.72.
+This conclusion is statistically significant at 1% across all specifications, with t-statistics between 2.56 and 3.51.
 These results persist whether we focus on hospital systems (Columns 1 and 2) or hospital facilities (Columns 3 and 4).
 The economic magnitudes are large and stable across specifications.
-For instance, Column (1) suggest that a 10% increase in managers' bargaining ability corresponds to an average 8.13% increase in the hospital negotiated prices.
+For instance, Column (1) suggest that a 10% increase in managers' bargaining ability corresponds to an average 9.69% increase in the hospital negotiated prices.
 The estimates remain comparable after we saturate the regressions with dynamic controls at the level of the hospital system (Column 2) and hospital facility (Column 4).
 These additional controls account for time-varying hospital characteristics, such as the number of beds and the fraction of Medicare patients, and show that the effect of negotiation skill is incremental to changes in these hospital fundamentals.